mik-jozef/chalk/README.md

-In no particular order, features of my programming language:
+In no particular order, features of my programming language: should temporary objects be allocated on the heap unless they are provably local?
 references: it would be nice if there were references to portions of String and Buffer, but I do not want a situation like in Rust that reference is its own type different from `*String` underscore for unused function parameters